 If you do not designate a beneficiary, payments will be made to the first surviving person in the following order:

-- 1. Your spouse:
+- 1. Your spouse (mandatory for a married participant)

-- 2. Your children:
+- 2. Your children

-- 3. Your parents;
+- 3. Your parents

-- 4. Your brothers and sisters;
+- 4. Your brothers and/or sisters

-- 5. The executors or administrators of your estate.
+- 5. The executor or administrator of your estate